Petroleum Analyzer Company, L.P.

 II.
 Terms of Payment

 1. Prices.
-All prices quotations for PAC products will be valid for a period of ninety (90) days, unless otherwise provided by PAC.
-Price quotations for spare parts, unless otherwise provided by PAC, will be valid for a period of ninety (90) days after the earlier of (i) the date of PAC's quotation to Buyer and (ii) acceptance by PAC of the Buyer's purchase order.
+All prices quotations for PAC products will be valid for a period of thirty (30) days, from the date of the quote, unless otherwise extended by PAC in writing.
+Price quotations for spare parts and consumables may be provided by PAC for planning purposes, however, actual pricing will be based on the price list in effect at time of order entry (Buyer’s purchase order).
 PAC reserves the right to change the price quotation for a product to PAC's price in effect for the product at the time an order is released to final manufacture.
 Prices for products not manufactured by PAC will be the price of such product at the time the product is shipped to Buyer.
 Copies of data or documentation to be sent with a product will be identified in the quotation of PAC.
 Buyer may order additional copies of such data or documentation at the prices in effect at the time of such order.
 PAC is not responsible for errors of its employees or contractors with respect to the verbal pricing or quotation of a product and PAC will not be bound by the terms of such errors.

 3. Payment Terms.
 Invoices will be issued by PAC as soon as practicable after each product shipment under these Terms.
 Payments due PAC for products shipped and any other amounts due PAC by Buyer will be paid to PAC at its principal office in Houston, Harris County, Texas.
 Unless otherwise agreed to in writing, all invoices will be payable net cash, thirty (30) days from the date of invoicing, assuming Buyer has credit references acceptable to PAC, as determined by PAC in its sole discretion.
 At PAC's option, Buyer may make payment with an irrevocable letter of credit confirmed by PAC's bank or another major bank as is acceptable to PAC, as determined by PAC in its sole discretion.
 Whether payment is by cash or irrevocable letter of credit, all payments to PAC must be in U.S. Dollars.